doyke/dump1090new/README.md

 # Dump1090-mutability Debian/Raspbian packages with heatmap & rangeview
 [![Build Status](https://travis-ci.org/mutability/dump1090.svg?branch=master)](https://travis-ci.org/mutability/dump1090)

-[Dump1090-mutability](https://github.com/mutability/dump1090) is a fork of [MalcolmRobb's version of dump1090](https://github.com/MalcolmRobb/dump1090) that adds new functionality and is designed to be built as a Debian/Raspbian package.
+[Dump1090-mutability](https://github.com/mutability/dump1090) is Oliver Jowett's fork of [MalcolmRobb's version of dump1090](https://github.com/MalcolmRobb/dump1090) that adds new functionality and is designed to be built as a Debian/Raspbian package.
 This fork adds a heatmap and rangeview to it.